Yotsuhadesu/cyberseecurity-notes/linux/linux-commands.md

 - `-r` - operate on a directory and its contents
   - rm -r example_directory
 - `--help` - show everything about the command
+- `-i` - permissiion; y + enter for yes and n + enter for no
+  - rm -ir directory - will ask first before deletion
+- `-v` - show what happened

 ## Arguments - destination
 - `..` - parent directory